 Support facilities include a bacterial sewage unit capable of handling 9.5m³ and two electrically driven Alfa Laval freshwater distillers, consisting of two units each capable of 33m³ a day.

 Communication is maintained by radio and a satellite voice-and-data link, and there is a 19x19m helicopter deck.
 Power is provided by four 1,500kW power generators and one 860kW standby generator.
 Emergency power is available through a 420kW diesel-driven generator.

 The rig barge sits on submerged limestone berms that stand less than one metre high.
 The berm is surrounded by 24 ice-resistant piles, each weighing 70t.
 With a diameter of 1.6m and a height of 30m, the berms are used to break up ice sheets and reduce forces on the barge.

 In October 2008 AgipKCO handed a $31m letter of intent for front-end engineering and design work on phase II of the development to a joint venture of Aker Solutions, WorleyParsons and CB&I.

 At the time Aker Solutions and WorleyParsons were already engaged in executing phase I of the project, carrying out engineering services, fabrication and hook-up.

 In April 2010, however, the Aker and Saipem joint venture was awarded an updated contract for carrying out FEED studies for phase II.
 The new contract worth $293m replaced the one awarded in 2008.

-The scope of work for Saipem includes oil and gas production from artificial island facilities Island Block A and Island Block D. Installation works are expected to be completed by 2012.
+The scope of work for Saipem includes oil and gas production from artificial island facilities Island Block A and Island Block D. Installation works were completed in2013.